Kayla Rendell

-Kayla Shea Rendell (born 29 June 2001) is an English professional footballer who plays as a goalkeeper for Women's Super League club Manchester United, and the England under-23 team.
-A product of the Southampton academy, she has represented England at every youth level.
+Kayla Shea Rendell (born 29 June 2001) is an English professional footballer who plays as a goalkeeper for Women's Super League 2 club Newcastle United, on loan from WSL club Manchester United.
+A product of the Southampton academy, she has represented England internationally from under-17 to under-23 youth level.

 Early life

 Rendell began playing football at the age of 6 with Merely, in Poole, joined the Dorset Centre of Excellence aged 8, and later played for Merley Cobham Girls.
 Prior to becoming a full-time footballer, Rendell worked at Screwfix while playing non-league football for Southampton part-time.

 Club career

 Southampton

 Rendell playing in goal for Southampton against Lewes in 2023.

 Rendell joined Southampton aged 15, playing in the Region Talent Club under-16s team.

 On 27 February 2022, in the 2021–22 FA Cup, she scored a dramatic equalising goal from a corner against Ipswich Town in extra time, which was later awarded as Goal of the Season.

 In the 2022–23 season, Rendell was awarded Women's Championship Player of the Month for October 2022, having kept three clean sheets in the month in 1–0 victories.
 In May 2023, she was nominated for Women's Championship Save of the Season for her fingertip save against Sunderland.

 In June 2023, Rendell was awarded Southampton Women's Player of the Season by fans, featuring in all but one of the Saints games, keeping nine clean sheets, and making a total of 89 saves.
 She extended her contract with Southampton until 2025.

 Rendell didn't make a league appearance during the first half of the 2024–25 season, and was instead replaced by fellow youth international Fran Stenson.